Is Professional Face Painting Safe for Kids? (Vancouver Parent Guide)

 • Age recommendations

 These questions protect both children and event hosts.
-For large public events, it’s also important to consider how many artists you need to maintain hygiene standards while managing volume.
-We break that down in our guide on how many kids a face painter can do per hour.
+For larger events, it's also worth thinking through artist capacity — we break that down in our guide on how many kids a face painter can do per hour.

 How to Remove Face Paint Safely